TonyGreen9/Scene-Profiler/README.md

 ## Support

-If you encounter any issues or have any questions regarding the Scene Profiler Tool, please me at [iamtonygreen@gmail.com](mailto:iamtonygreen@gmail.com).
+If you encounter any issues or have any questions regarding the Scene Profiler Tool, please message me at [iamtonygreen@gmail.com](mailto:iamtonygreen@gmail.com).

 ## License